mbozhik/xstats/BRIEF.md

 - `name` - display name from X profile
 - `avatar` - profile picture from X
 - `followersCount` - number of followers
-- `requestCount` - number of requestet stats
+- `requestCount` - number of requested stats
 - `lastActivity` - when user last requested stats

 ### 2. Communities - usernames + hashtags + cashtags that communities rent access to